Churchgate railway station: Early history

-In view of the upcoming reclamation, Bombay Central (Mumbai Central), a new station was constructed near Bellasis Bridge and was opened on 18 December 1930.
-From the midnight of 31 December, Colaba station ceased to be a terminus and the line then terminated at Churchgate from the New Year's Day of 1931.
+In view of the upcoming reclamation, Bombay Central (Mumbai Central), a new station, was constructed near Bellasis Bridge and was opened on 18 December 1930.
+From the midnight of 31 December, Colaba station ceased to be a terminus, and the line then terminated at Churchgate from the New Year's Day of 1931.
 The station had to be again remodeled, and changes included the demolishing of the old level crossing, and the footbridge.

-By 1936, the entire portion of the line between Churchgate and Bandra was equipped with 169 colour light signals, 89 operated shunt signals, and 112 power worked points.
+By 1936, the entire portion of the line between Churchgate and Bandra was equipped with 169 colour light signals, 89 operated shunt signals, and 112 power-worked points.

-On 28th April 1952, modern rakes were introduced with the new chocolate and cream livery between Churchgate and Borivali.
+On 28 April 1952, modern rakes were introduced with the new chocolate and cream livery between Churchgate and Borivali.
 In July 1955, the first pedestrian subway in India was opened, near the Churchgate station.
-The station underwent its final reconstruction in mid 1950s, converting the humble station to a seven storied building, offering better amenities like booking offices, sanitation facilities, and above all, bringing all the scattered offices of the railway to a single building.
+The station underwent its final reconstruction in the mid 1950s, converting the humble station to a seven storied building, offering better amenities like booking offices, sanitation facilities, and above all, bringing all the scattered offices of the railway to a single building.
 The new (the current) building was finally inaugurated on 3 June 1957.